TT Premier Football League: Clubs

-A total of 22 distinct clubs have played in the TT Pro League from its inception in 1999, but only six teams have won the league title.
-Two teams have also been members of the league every season since its inception (Defence Force and W Connection).
-Among the current ten clubs, eight (Club Sando, Defence Force, Morvant Caledonia United, Point Fortin Civic, Police, San Juan Jabloteh, St. Ann's Rangers, and W Connection) existed before the Pro League was formed.
+A total of 22 distinct clubs have played in the TT Premier Football League from its inception in 1999, but only six teams have won the league title.
+Two teams have also been members of the league every season since its inception (Defence Force F.C. and W Connection F.C.).
+Among the current ten clubs, eight (Club Sando F.C, Defence Force F.C, Morvant Caledonia United, Point Fortin Civic F.C, Police F.C, San Juan Jabloteh F.C, St. Ann's Rangers F.C, and W Connection F.C.) existed before the TT Premier Football League was formed.
+In October 2023, FC Phoenix was approved by the TTPFL and became the first Tobago based club, since the now defunct Tobago United did in the former TT Pro League, to compete in the league.
 For a list of league champions, club expansion and contraction, and top scorers for each season, see List of TT Pro League seasons.

-The following ten clubs are currently contesting in the Pro League during the 2018 season:
+Twelve out of the thirteen clubs competed in the TT Premier Football League during the 2024–25 season:

 Honoured clubs

-The Pro League follows the practice of association football in honouring clubs that have won multiple championships or other honours by the display of a representative golden star above the honoured club's badge.
+The TT Premier Football League follows the practice of association football in honouring clubs that have won multiple championships or other honours by the display of a representative golden star above the honoured club's badge.
 Each country's usage is unique and in Trinidad and Tobago the practice is to award one star for each of the following achievements: